5 Things to Do in NYC’s Meatpacking District

 Los Tacos always has a crazy line, but these are voted on Yelp as some of the best tacos in both the city and the country.

 Also, the sushi is pretty good in the fish market.
 The lobster rolls are good, there’s an excellent creperie’ as well that also serves gluten-free crepes, and there’s always some kind of sample sale going on.
 Don’t forget to check out Artist & Fleas for unique curated finds.
 Chelsea Market is definitely one of the best things to do in the Meatpacking District and is a must-see.

 Also for food, check out Black Tap NYC for outrageous desserts, craft burgers, and beer.
 Check out these images, if sweets are your thing.
 You might want to stop by.
 But beware, lines can be up to two hours long.

 2. Stroll the High Line

 I kinda hate that dogs aren’t allowed on the High Line, but I totally get it too.
 But taking a stroll down the High Line on a beautiful afternoon offers a refreshing and relaxed change of pace.
 It’s clean and pretty and peaceful and doesn’t feel like New York City.

 3. Shopping in the Meatpacking District

 You can’t come here and not do at least some window shopping.
 Shopping is one of the top things to do in the Meatpacking District.
 You can spend a morning checking out all the cool stores and fashion-forward window displays.

 4. Top of the Standard

 The Boom Boom Room or Top of the Standard is one of the best rooftop bars I’ve ever been to.
 It’s worth checking out but be sure to make a reservation and check the dress code before going.
 It’s elegant and the view of NYC is simply breathtaking.
 Great for friends or a romantic date.

 Also, The Standard is consistently my favorite place to stay in NYC, mainly because of the good energy and unparalleled light and views.
-The views in this hotel are simply the best so if you value aesthetic, mood, and stunning lighting and views, this place will not disappoint.
+The views in this hotel are simply the best so if you value aesthetics, mood, and stunning lighting and views, this place will not disappoint.

 5. Check Out the Art Scene